The 10 [Best Cheap] Nepal Medical Volunteer Providers 2023

 The cost for this Nepal medical mission trip is extremely affordable, and you’ll only pay $185 per week to volunteer.
 This will also include your accommodations, meals, airport pickup, help fundraising, discounted rates on travel insurance, and the full support of the Nepal in-country team.
 You’ll also pay a standard $299 registration fee.

 Prospective medical volunteers should take some time reading past volunteer reviews when selecting a provider.
 IFRE has some great reviews.
-One past volunteer said, “As my first ever volunteering experience abroad it surpassed all of my expectation”
+One past volunteer said, “As my first ever volunteering experience abroad it surpassed all of my expectations”

 Why we selected IFRE Volunteers: